Copyright © University of Cambridge. All rights reserved.

 'Consecutive Negative Numbers' printed from http://nrich.maths.org/

-There are other possibilities.
+There are many more possibilities.
 Try to list all of them.

 Now work out the solutions to the various calculations.